c. 1700

 cast doubt on the rightful ownership of the Fardoil and the Arithmeum backed out

-of the sale.
-After the auction failed to produce a sale we agreed to let Peter market the Fardoil to
+After the auction failed to produce a sale Peter attempted to market the Fardoil to

-produce a sale over the price.
-Later the CNAM made a relatively low offer, not to purchase it,
+Those attempts failed.
+Later the CNAM made a relatively low offer, not to purchase

-but rather as compensation for us having found it and returning it.
+the Fardoil, but rather as compensation for us having found it and returning it.
 That offer was rejected.
-Peter made several

 Then something akin to the storyline in Lord of the Rings began to

-and his precious ring in the Lord of the Rings story.
-Peter, despite saying he was ready
+and his "my precious" in the Lord of the Rings story, Peter, despite saying he was ready

-history of ownership of important historical pieces is vital to establishing and
+ownership of important historical pieces is vital to establishing and enhancing

-enhancing an objects value.
-In addition I want to insure there are no claims of
+an objects value.
+In addition I want to insure there are no claims of non-disclosure or

-non-disclosure or other problems down the road from the buyer of my 1/2 or
+other problems down the road from a buyer of my 1/2 share or a new partner of a 50% share of my half share.

-buying into my 1/2 share are fully informed and can better formulate a plan to finalize
+buying into a 1/2 share are fully informed and can better formulate a plan to

-through on every single one of them.
-For the record, let's review some of those past
+through on every one of them.
+For the record, let's review some of those past proposals:

 Immediately after the auction Peter wrote that if the high bidder or under